sohaibqasem/linux-create-cxx-project/README.md

  * Import static libraries to your project
  * Import shared libraries to your project
 ### New
- * Generate static libraries and link it to your projects
+ * Generate static, shared libraries and link it to your projects
  * Add setup script for easy installation
  * manage the project throgh npm scripts